 Beyond the gardens is Club Dauphine, the beach club, accessed by crossing a tiny road and taking a Willy Wonka-style glass lift down the cliff.
 This cable car is the absolute highlight for my son.
 He could drive the glass box down the cliff to the pool below and back up!
 Paradise for a 6-year-old who likes pressing buttons!.

-The Beach Club is an ultra-sophisticated area with a super restaurant, plenty of loungers, private cabanas you can rent, and a fabulous saltwater infinity pool that is great for your skin but less so for your eyes (bring your goggles if you like to splash).
+Club Dauphin also has a super poolside restaurant, plenty of loungers, and private cabanas set into the hillside that you can rent.
+The fabulous saltwater infinity pool is great for your skin but less so for your eyes (bring your goggles if you like to splash).

 Of course, the staff here are as brilliant as everywhere else in the resort, offering complimentary iced lemon water and setting up loungers for you so that you can bask and absorb the views out to sea.
 As I mentioned above, because Club Dauphine is on the very tip of the peninsula, the motorboats traveling between Nice and Monaco pass by incredibly closely, which is great fun to watch.